-10. More spam emails originate in China than in any other country.
+10. More spam emails originate from the United States than any other country.

-Some of the worst spam sites hail from China, where hackers craft some of the most prolific spambots in the world, scripts capable of sending fake and malicious emails in overwhelming volumes.
+Some of the worst spam sites emanate from China, where hackers craft some of the most prolific spambots in the world.

 11. The United States is home to 7 of the world’s top 10 spammers.